 The rapture >> Receiving the kingdom in God’s

 visit mankind exactly when He did.
-It was a time in God’s mind that was one
+His conception in God’s mind was the most special

 differently than we do; the things man considers important God considers just